kensiprell/grails-drools/README.md

     grails.plugin.drools.configurationType = "droolsContextXml"

 ##### grails.plugin.drools.drlFileLocation
-This option is the directory root for Rule files, generally those files with a "drl" or "rule" suffix.
+This option is the directory root for Rule files, those files with a "drl" or "rule" suffix.
 Note the lack of leading and trailing slashes below:

-    grails.plugin.drools.drlFileLocation = "path/to/my/rules"
+    grails.plugin.drools.drlFileLocation = "drools-rules"

 You can take advantage of rule packages by creating subdirectories under `drlFileLocation`.
-See the plugin's [src/rules](https://github.com/kensiprell/grails-drools/tree/master/src/rules) for an example.
+See the plugin's [src/resources/rules](https://github.com/kensiprell/grails-drools/tree/master/src/resources/rules) for an example.

 All files in this directory and its subdirectories with a "drl" or "rule" suffix will be copied to the classpath.